sgdelleng/addlicense-container/README.md

 # addlicense-container
-A container to run TPRyan's addlicence tool as a docker container
+This project builds a Docker container to run TP Ryan's addlicence